uktrade/data-hub-api/README.md

     ./manage.py loaddata fixtures/test_data.yaml
     ```

-    Note that this will queue Celery tasks to index the created records in OpenSearch,
+    Note that this will queue RQ tasks to index the created records in OpenSearch,
-    and hence the loaded records won‘t be returned by search endpoints until Celery is
+    and hence the loaded records won‘t be returned by search endpoints until RQ is
     started and the queued tasks have run.

 13. Create a superuser: